HOME OF BEAUTIFUL BEACHES & SPICY FOOD

 Adventure and watersport enthusiasts looking to snorkel and dive in some of the world’s best sites, kayak and parasail undisturbed in waters shared with incredible marine life.

 Like many habitats and wildlife species, Gorongosa once suffered, almost detrimentally, due to extreme poaching and hunting.
 However, since proper protection projects and programmes have been implemented, the park is slowly being restored to its former glory.
 Referred to as the ‘Eden of Africa’, Gorongosa is one of the earth’s most incredible and diverse national parks.
 You will encounter impala, waterbucks, hippos, crocodiles, elephants and lions.
 Birders will be happy to hear that it is home to over 300 species.

-Wildlife aside, it’s the diversity of eco-systems that makes Gorongosa so special.
+Wildlife aside, it’s the diversity of ecosystems that makes Gorongosa so special.
 It is an enthralling and captivating mixture of emerald-green floodplains, fever tree forests, palm trees and hanging vines.
 You can explore the Great Rift, Mount Gorongosa, savannahs, lakes and rivers.

 Wildlife enthusiasts and animal lovers looking to experience a place where wildlife is being restored and protected.

-Nature-lovers wanting to explore a diversity of unique and beautiful terrains.
+Nature lovers who want to explore a diversity of unique and beautiful terrains.